GameServerManagers/LinuxGSM-Docker/README.md

 This docker image is under development and not officialy supported.

-The Developers of LinuxGSM are not currently docker experts.
-So if there is some interested in taking on develoment of the Official docker image please contact us.
+The developers of LinuxGSM are not currently docker experts.
+So if there is some interested in becoming a LinuxGSM docker developer please contact us.

 A docker container distribution of https://github.com/GameServerManagers/LinuxGSM